wovo/godafoss-c-/library/readme.md

 in turn includes gf-all.hpp,
 which include the individual godafoss header files.

-Hence the include tree would look like this:
+Hence the include tree would look typically like this:

 application.cpp
    godafoss.hpp
-      gf-<target-hal>.hpp
+      gf-<target>.hpp
+         gf-<mcu>.hpp
             gf-all.hpp
                torsor.hpp
                gf-attributes.hpp
                gf-shared-names.hpp
-            ... all further godafoss files
+               ... and all other godafoss files too

 The godafoss files are in the subdirectories.